acolter/strategy_hours/README.md

 <code>strategy_hours(end_date)</code>

 Format the argument for the function using "yyyy-mm-dd" for the week ending date of the week you want (e.g., "2016-11-19").
 The function will return the total number of hours and total number of billable hours entered by Strategists in Tock.
-The total billable hours does not include any projects listed as "FY17 Acquisition Svcs Billable."
+The total billable hours does not include any TTS Acq, PIF or Federalist projects.

 The function will write two csv files to your working directory:
 - all_hours.csv